Moscow Does Not Believe in Tears: Response

 Over 93 million Soviet viewers saw the film in the cinema, making it one of the most successful films in Soviet history.
 In 2021, a poll conducted by Russian Public Opinion Research Center voted it as the best Soviet film of all time among Russian viewers.
+Moscow Does Not Believe in Tears has an approval rating of 40% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 4.8/10.

 The film currently holds a rating of 8.1/10 on IMDb.

 Then-U.S. president Ronald Reagan watched the film several times before his meetings with Mikhail Gorbachev, the general secretary of the Communist Party of the Soviet Union, in order to gain a better understanding of the "Russian soul".